sbslee/pypgx/README.rst

        prepare-depth-of-coverage
-                           Prepare a depth of coverage file for all target genes with SV. print-metadata      Print the metadata of specified archive. run-wgs-pipeline    Run NGS pipeline for the target gene. test-cnv-caller     Test a CNV caller for the target gene. train-cnv-caller    Train a CNV caller for the target gene.
+                           Prepare a depth of coverage file for all target genes with SV. print-metadata      Print the metadata of specified archive. run-ngs-pipeline    Run NGS pipeline for the target gene. test-cnv-caller     Test a CNV caller for the target gene. train-cnv-caller    Train a CNV caller for the target gene.